xebialabs-community/howto/ChangeRiskPrediction/README.md

-# Change Risk Prediction
+# Predictive Intelligence using Digital.ai Release and Change Risk Prediction Integration.

-Use the Release Template for validating Change Risk Prediction output against OPA policy.
+Use the Release Template for validating Predictive Intelligence using Digital.ai Release and Change Risk Prediction Integration.

 ## Before you begin